 Simple Interest ‖ Definition And Worked Examples

-You may have thought about going into a business with the aim of making some profits.
-You could also be thinking of making a cash investment in an already existing venture to yield interest in a short period of time usually one year.
-The additional money that is yielded from your investment is what is called Simple Interest.
+You may have considered starting a business with the aim of making some profits.
+You could also consider making a cash investment in an already existing venture to yield interest in a short period of time, usually one year.
+The additional money that is yielded from your investment is called Simple Interest.

-By definition, simple interest is the interest or a return that is made on investing a Principal amount of Money (P) over a period of Time (T) at any given Rate (R).
+By definition, simple interest is the interest or return on investing a Principal amount of Money (P) over a period of Time (T) at any given Rate (R).

 Mathematically, simple interest (S.I) is given as: